 Spain is one of the major tourist countries in Europe, and by mastering Spanish you will have more opportunities to travel, socialize, work and get in touch with different cultures.

-Portuguese is the fifth most spoken language in the world, with more than 100 million speakers, and is also the official language of ten countries and regions and several international organizations.
+Portuguese is the fifth most spoken language in the world, with more than 100 million speakers.
+It is also the official language of ten countries and regions and several international organizations like African Union and the European Union.
+So learning Portuguese can open up many opportunities in fields like business, diplomacy, publishing, etc.

 As a major industrial country, Germany is one of the most developed countries in the world in terms of mechanical engineering technology and has many institutions with well-developed related professions.
 In addition, higher education in Germany is free for foreigners, which gives many students the opportunity to study and work in Germany.